Skip to main content

 Bohemian Rhapsody

-I’ve been wanting to watch this movie for a while and now that I have finally been able to do it, I must say I was delighted throughout.
-I liked it a lot, considered it time very well-spent and for days I couldn’t get the music out of my head (even more-so than I already usually have to try, given how good it is).
+I liked it a lot, considered it time very well-spent, and for days I couldn’t get the music out of my head (even more so than I usually have to try, given how good it is).

-Like many others, I was bothered by the lack of precision on some of the timing and dates, including some things everyone knows about, but even so, they dared change them!
-Alas, I can understand that they made some changes out of convenience for the unfolding of the movie’s story.
+Like many others, I was bothered by the lack of precision in some of the timing and dates, including things everyone knows, but even so, they dared to change them!

-So, back to it, I was enjoying the movie a lot and it suddenly ended, abruptly.
+Back to it: I was enjoying the movie a lot when it suddenly ended abruptly.
 “Is there something wrong with my Internet?” - I found myself pondering.
 “Where is the rest of the story?” - I wondered, whilst I was left really feeling like a huge chunk of it was missing.
-Later, when my disappointment has simmered down, I think I understood, that they mostly wanted to celebrate Freddie’s life, not so much his death, so they ended the movie with a focus on a very big moment in this professional and private life.
-That’s fine.

-As a big fan of Queen, especially Freddie Mercury, it kind of hurts to see him pictured as such a needy person… We are sitting there watching and thinking “don’t be such a fool!”
-But, this is one of those things that are impossible to know, for ourselves, how he really was, regardless of information pieces or documentaries, or even movies, so I can’t criticize the choice… They certainly had their own sources for how Freddie behaved with his closest colleagues and his friends.
+As a big fan of Queen, especially Freddie Mercury, it hurts to see him portrayed as so needy… We are sitting there watching and thinking, “Don’t be such a fool!”
+But, this is one of those things that is impossible to know, for ourselves, how he really was, regardless of information pieces or documentaries, or even movies, so I can’t criticize the choice…

 Comments